anontechnology/documentation/docs/api/datapoints.md

 |404|User Data Not Found|There is no data point in the system with the specified ID.|

 ## DELETE /users/{userId}/attributes/{attributeKey}
-Deletes datapoints for the given user and attribute
+Deletes attributes for the given user and attribute

 ### Path Variables
 |Name          |Type                          |Description      |